-To further enhance his mastery and understanding of the passing game, Bennett embraced his appointment to the front of the wide receivers’ meeting room in 2011.
-Under his watch, the group posted one of the most productive seasons in franchise history, setting new team records and finishing first in the NFL among receiving corps in yards (3,667), yards per game (229.2) and touchdowns (38).
+Under his watch, the group posted one of the most productive seasons in franchise history in 2011, setting new team records and finishing first in the NFL among receiving corps in yards (3,667), yards per game (229.2) and touchdowns (38).
 The touchdown total was the second highest in league history by a receiver group and all five players at the position posted 25 or more catches for the first time in franchise annals.

-In what was a testament to the intense emphasis on ball security that marked Bennett’s career as a player and now as a coach, the receiver group did not commit a turnover in 2011, despite a combined 237 touches on offense.
+In what is a true testament to the intense emphasis on ball security that marked Bennett’s career as a player and now as a coach, the receiver group has not committed a turnover in either 2011 or 2012, despite a combined 489 touches on offense.

-Prior to his transition to becoming wide receivers coach, Bennett oversaw the development of several key running backs in Green Bay’s stable from 2005-10.
+Prior to becoming wide receivers coach, Bennett oversaw the development of several key running backs in Green Bay’s stable from 2005-10.

 James Starks was a sixth-round draft pick in 2010 who missed all of training camp and the first 11 games of his rookie season recovering from a hamstring injury – this after missing his senior season in college following shoulder surgery.
 But when Starks was healthy, Bennett got him ready to go.
 He rushed for 73 yards in his NFL debut vs. San Francisco (Dec.
 5) and added a franchise rookie playoff-record 123 yards in the NFC Wild Card game at Philadelphia (Jan.
 9).